-The mother of four remembers well the protests that erupted eight years ago when Saginaw police officers fatally shot at Milton Hall, a Black homeless man who was waving a pocket knife, 47 times.
+She remembers well the protests that erupted eight years ago when Saginaw police officers fatally shot at Milton Hall, a Black homeless man who was waving a pocket knife, 47 times.
 The officers never faced charges.
+She marched then.

 But this moment has changed her.

-When George Floyd, a Black man, died after a Minneapolis police officer pinned him on the ground for nearly 8 minutes, she and others organized the county’s first protest in response and later launched Saginaw’s own Black Lives Matter chapter.
+When George Floyd, a Black man, died after a Minneapolis police officer pinned him on the ground for nearly 8 minutes, she went a step further.
+She and others organized the county’s first protest in response and later launched Saginaw’s own Black Lives Matter chapter.

-Tom Roy, who is white, sees a very different America.
+Tom Roy, a white man, sees a very different America.
 In his experience, anyone who sacrifices can buy into the stock market and get ahead.

-At 57, he thinks of himself as a Reagan Republican.
-He started playing the stock market in the 1980s, but the profits really piled up years later while working as a manager at a roller rink.
+At 57, Roy thinks of himself as a Reagan Republican and a self-made man.
+Roy started playing the stock market in the 1980s, but the profits really piled up years later while working as a manager at a roller rink.
 He did well enough to buy a Corvette (and six others since).

-As businesses started to reopen in June, so did the offices of the Saginaw County Republicans — in time for riled up voters to come by, asking to sign a petition to recall the Democratic governor, Gretchen Whitmer, for her stay-at-home orders.
+As businesses started to reopen in June, so did the offices of the Saginaw County Republicans — in time for riled-up voters to come by, asking to sign a petition to recall the Democratic governor, Gretchen Whitmer.

-But there was a hitch: There was nothing to sign.
+But there was a hitch in the recall effort: There was nothing to sign.

 “People on Facebook and social media had talked about recalling the governor,” said Roy, a GOP candidate for town trustee who marvels at what he views as evidence of pro-Trump energy.
 “We never had a document.”

-The Rev. Hurley Coleman, head of the World Outreach Campus Church, knows it’s a hard time to talk about hope.
+The Rev. Hurley Coleman is head of the World Outreach Campus Church, a congregation founded by his parents in 1957 in their living room on Saginaw’s east side.
+He knows it’s a hard time to talk about hope.

-Still, the protests after Floyd’s death were the first time he’s seen Black and white people march together in Saginaw for racial equality, he said.
+Those recent protests were the first time he’s seen Black and white people march together in Saginaw for racial equality, he said.
+They walked together — crossing the bridge over the Saginaw River — to call for change.
 It made him think this might be a moment of such upheaval that even long-standing barriers are broken, divides disrupted.